krezefal/cox-stegosystem/README.md

 **Extracting**

 Program receives paths to 2 bmp-24 images: source and target (last one contains the watermark).
-In case of successful reading of 2 images, the length of the watermark is extracted from the target file header.
+In case of successful reading of 2 images, the length of the watermark (*N*) is extracted from the target file header.

 Next, arrays of blue component are extracted from both images, after which the DCT operation is performed on them.
-Selecting the maximum AC coefficients per data units in array from source image and comparing with the AC coefficients at the same positions in array from target image, the watermark binary sequence is sequentially restored (see the 'Theory' section below for details).
+Selecting the first *N* maximum AC coefficients per data units in array from source image and comparing with the first *N* AC coefficients at the same positions in array from target image, the watermark binary sequence is sequentially restored (see the 'Theory' section below for details).

 The extracted watermark message is displayed on the screen.